patching...

 Montero added investigators are expanding a testing pool to include patients who were treated at the lab from Oct.
 1, 2010 to last month.
 Test results take seven to 10 days to process.

 Hepatitis C is a chronic and sometimes deadly liver disease.
 It's especially lethal in older patients.
 At least one of the 20 victims is over the age of 55.
-That person is also suffering from lung cancer.
+That person is also from lung cancer.

 "It's disturbing," Montero said.
 "No one expects to go to a hospital to get sick."